 LEARN THE TRUTH

 So sit back, relax, get some snacks (video game testers always eat snacks), and read what it truly takes to be a successful game tester.
-Check out my Blog page for reviews and updates of games and testing procedures and make sure to read the comments.
-I have many people who used to be in the video game industry (and still are) leaving comments.
+Check out my Blog page for game reviews, updates of new games, testing procedures, and what it is like to work in the video game design industry.
+Make sure to read the comments section as I have many people who used to be in the video game industry (and still are) leaving comments.

 Please leave any comments and/or questions you may have on any page or blog post on this website and please share my pages and posts to all who you think might enjoy and benefit from the knowledge I will share.
 I have tested well over 250 different video games across multiple platforms and genres and have designed several games as well.